nylander/Easy_webshare_on_UPPMAX/README.md

-You may either download the script from the GitHub repository [https://github.com/nylander/Easy_webshare_on_UPPMAX](https://github.com/nylander/Easy_webshare_on_UPPMAX), or use a copy already available on Uppmax (full path:
+You may either download the script from the GitHub repository [https://github.com/nylander/Easy_webshare_on_UPPMAX](https://github.com/nylander/Easy_webshare_on_UPPMAX), or use a copy already available on Uppmax.
-`/proj/snic2017-7-343/dlbin/webshare.sh`).

-Convenient would be to put the script in your `PATH`.
-For example:

-    export PATH=$PATH:/proj/snic2017-7-343/dlbin

 ### 2. Create a folder to share